michaelwknott/michaelwknott.github.io/content/esd-project-04.md

 ### Assumptions

 For this part of the project I assumed athlete fitness data and workout data had already been queried and loaded into memory.
-I could then ignore anything related to data input/output and persistance and concentrate on the logic to required to calculate MAS, ASR, MSS and target distances for each athlete completing the workout.
+I could then ignore anything related to data input/output and persistance and concentrate on the logic required to calculate MAS, ASR, MSS and target distances for each athlete completing the workout.

 When implemented, a fitness assessment record will have the following fields:

 + athlete name
 + sport
-+ active
++ status
 + date
 + time trial name
 + time trial distance